Gianna-A/Gianna-A/README.md

-- 👋 Hi, I’m Gianna Addae
+👋 Hi, I’m Gianna

-- 👀 I’m interested in ...
+I'm currently a Computer Science Student at the University of Surrey.

-- 🌱 I’m currently learning Computer Security, Web Development and Advanced Algorithms
+- 🌱 Currently learning: Computer Security, Web Development and Advanced Algorithms.
-- 📫 How to reach me ...
-- ⚡ Fun fact: I can solve a Rubik’s cube!
+- 🎮 Hobbies: In my free time, I enjoy gaming, solving my rubix cube, and exploring new tech.

 <!---
 Gianna-A/Gianna-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.